 (2) A fitting or appliance described in subclause (1)(a) is deemed to be electrically safe if it has a current tag issued in accordance with AS/NZS 3760.

-The government's energy safety website references electrical testing and tagging regimes in the operational safety section.
+The government's Worksafe website references electrical testing and tagging regimes in the electricity section.